Malšovická aréna

 Malšovická aréna is a football stadium, in Hradec Králové, Czech Republic.
 The stadium has a capacity of 9,300 people and is one of the most modern football stadiums in the Czech Republic.
 FC Hradec Králové, which plays in the Czech First League, uses the stadium for its home matches.
 With a capacity of 9,300 seats, the arena is one of the largest football stadiums in the Czech Republic.

 Background

-The construction of a modern multifunctional stadium in Malšovice part of Hradec Králové was approved in March 2021.
+The construction of a modern multifunctional stadium at place of former Všesportovní stadion in Malšovice part of Hradec Králové was approved in March 2021.
 Construction started in August of the same year.
 Its construction cost 763 million CZK.

 The first match to take place at the stadium was the Czech First League match on 5 August 2023, with Hradec Králové hosting Dynamo České Budějovice.
 Home team won 5–1.

 International matches

 Malšovická aréna has hosted two friendlies and one competitive match of the Czech Republic national football team.